 Instructions Please provide a summary of the project-specific additionality assessment, considering baseline removal, regulatory and financial additionality.
 The summary shall be based on the additionality questionnaire (available separately).
 Word limit: 150 words.
-Summary of additionality assessment Before any deployment, Lithos actively questions and documents the existing farming practice to qualify a project.
+Summary of additionality assessment

+Under baseline conditions, croplands in the region would continue relying on conventional liming for soil pH management practices.
+However regionally, liming is very difficult to obtain at reasonable cost and is not commonly practiced.
+Before any deployment, Lithos actively questions and documents the existing farming practice to qualify a project.
 No existing federal or state laws mandate and current agricultural nutrient management guidelines do not incentivize such activities.
 Financially, ERW is not yet economically viable without carbon credit revenues; costs include rock procurement, transport, application, and MRV.
 Therefore, revenue from carbon markets is essential to enable project implementation.
 These conditions demonstrate the additionality and reliance on carbon finance in the simple cost analysis.
-This table is filled-in by the supplier and verified by the auditor.